WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

          <string>maintainer_notes.md</string>
      </dict>
      ```
+     do this for all other files as well, the above is an example

 3. **Review Your Work:**
    - Double-check all files for spelling, grammar, punctuation, and spacing errors.

 4. **Submit Translations:**
-   - Compress your translated files and submit them.
+   - Zip up your files if you can and submit them on Discord directly.

 5. **Team Review:**
    - The WSF Team will review your submissions to ensure all steps have been followed correctly.

 6. **Thank You:**
-   - The entire WSF Team sincerely thanks you for your efforts in enhancing Portal!
+   - The WSF Team thanks you for your service.

 ---

-If you follow these instructions carefully, your translation will contribute significantly to making Portal accessible to a wider audience.
-Thank you for your dedication!